cargicar/RL_from_andy_jones/Home.md

  * 3👍 [RL Subreddit](https://www.reddit.com/r/reinforcementlearning/), the main hub for the RL community
  * 2👍 [TalkRL Podcast](https://www.talkrl.com/) is all about Reinforcement Learning

+### Frameworks and Libraries
+ * 1👍 [Stable Baselines in Pytorch](https://stable-baselines3.readthedocs.io/en/master/), a set of robust, reliable implementations of RL algorithms.
+ * 1👍 [CleanRL](https://github.com/vwxyzjn/cleanrl/tree/master/cleanrl), a set of single-file implementations of basic RL algorithms.
+ * 1👍 [RLlib by Ray](https://docs.ray.io/en/master/rllib.html), one of the better attempts at plug-n-play distributed RL.

 ### Other Communities
  * General RL
    * [/r/reinforcementlearning](https://www.reddit.com/r/reinforcementlearning/): the main hub for the RL community.